tzervas/cluster_snek/docs/project_summary_conclusion.md

 ## 🎉 Conclusion

-The VectorWeight Homelab refactoring represents a significant evolution in Kubernetes GitOps automation:
+The example Homelab refactoring represents a significant evolution in Kubernetes GitOps automation:

 ### **What We've Achieved**
 1. **Simplified Configuration**: Reduced complexity by 90% while adding powerful features